cattmampbell/oop-drills/readme.md

 ## Objectives

-1. Write object literals and get values of that objects properties
+1. Write object literals and get values of that objects properties.
-2. Practice instantiation of objects using JavaScript
+2. Practice instantiation of objects using JavaScript.
-3. Practice pseudo-classes
+3. Practice pseudo-classes.
-4. Create methods
+4. Create methods.
-5. Practice class inheritance
+5. Practice class inheritance.

 ## Object Literals, Pseudo Classes and methods